angular/angular/aio/content/guide/router-tutorial-toh.md

 The order of route configuration is important because the router accepts the first route that matches a navigation request path.

-When all routes were in one `AppRoutingModule`, you put the default and [wildcard](#wildcard) routes last, after the `/heroes` route, so that the router had a chance to match a URL to the `/heroes` route *before* hitting the wildcard route and navigating to "Page not found".
+When all routes were in one `AppRoutingModule`, you put the default and [wildcard](#wildcard) routes last, after the `/heroes` route, so that the router had a chance to match a URL to the `/heroes` route *before* hitting the wildcard route and navigating to "Page not found."

 Each routing module augments the route configuration in the order of import.
 If you listed `AppRoutingModule` first, the wildcard route would be registered *before* the hero routes.